 Sleep, tour, visit, or cruise by Maine’s lighthouses

 The romanticism of lighthouse life has motivated many a traveler to seek out Maine’s 64 beacons.
 Some of Maine’s lighthouses can be viewed from land, others only by boat.
 Some Maine lighthouses are regularly open (Owls Head and Rockland Breakwater, for instance), and lighthouse-themed excursion boats depart from many coastal communities.
 Other beacons are only accessible by special tour or during events and some are only open to overnight guests.
-A few Maine lighthouses are open for overnight lodging.
 Here are several special ways to experience Maine’s lighthouses’ heritage.

 This article was first published in Maine Travel Maven blog.